 NASHVILLE, Tenn. – On March 11, 2022, Tennessee Secretary of State Tre Hargett and State Coordinator of Elections Mark Goins recognized Campbell, Gibson, Jackson and Sevier County administrators of elections for passing the Tennessee State Election Commission’s Certification Exam.

 The newly certified election administrators are:

-- Mallory Rosenfeld, Campbell County Administrator of Election
+- Mallory Rosenfeld, Campbell County Administrator of Elections

-- Emily Brown, Gibson County Administrator of Election
+- Emily Brown, Gibson County Administrator of Elections

-- Drew McMillan, Jackson County Administrator of Election
+- Drew McMillan, Jackson County Administrator of Elections

 - Nathan B. Whaley, Sevier County Administrator of Elections